zalando/postgres-operator/docs/administrator.md

 ### For individual cluster

-It is possible to set environment variables in the Spilo pods directly as parameters or as a link to secrets for each individual cluster, in addition to or instead of the global parameters given in the examples above.
+It is possible to define environment variables directly in the Postgres cluster manifest to configure it individually.
+The variables must be listed under the `env` section in the same way you would do for [containers](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/).

-In order to do this, you need to configure the cluster parameters, as in the example below
+Global parameters served from a custom config map or secret will be overridden.

 ```yaml
 apiVersion: "acid.zalan.do/v1"